New York Bar Exam (UBE) details

 The NYLC is an online, on-demand course consisting of approximately 15 hours of videotaped lectures with embedded questions.

-The NYLE is a 50 item, two-hour, open book, multiple-choice online exam administered at select dates and times throughout the year.
-The passing score for the NYLE is 60% (an applicant must answer 30 out of 50 questions correctly).
+The NYLE is a 50 item, two-hour, open-book, multiple-choice online exam administered at select dates and times throughout the year.
+The passing score for the NYLE is 30.

-Applicants can take the NYLC and NYLE up to one year before or three years after sitting for the UBE, subject to the application filing deadline of the Court of Appeals (requires filing within three years from the date when the applicant sits for the UBE).
+Applicants can take the NYLC and NYLE up to one year before or three years after sitting for the UBE.
 Applicants must complete the NYLC before they can register for the NYLE.

 Pro Bono Hours

-All applicants, except those on motion, must complete 50 hours of qualifying Pro Bono work.
+All applicants, except those on motion, must complete 50 hours of qualifying Pro Bono work prior to filing an application for admission.

 Skills Competency and Professional Values

-All applicants commencing studies after August 1, 2016 must establish they have acquired skills and professional values necessary to practice law.
+All applicants must establish they have acquired skills and professional values necessary to practice law.
 See Sec.
 520.18 of the Rules of the Court of Appeals.

 A foreign law graduate or lawyer may already be eligible to sit for a U.S. state bar exam with their current credentials.